RobinFlaks/exam/README.md

 - C
   - [ ] An admin is able to log in, add and remove items from the menu, edit existing menu items (update ingredients for a menu item)
 - B
-  - [ ] The server should have sperate API paths for customers getting data and admins adding/removing items (checks to ensure that only admins can add/removve items should be enforced)
+  - [ ] The server should have separate API paths for customers getting data and admins adding/removing items (checks to ensure that only admins can add/remove items should be enforced)
 - A
   - [ ] a Chat system (based on WebSockets) should be provided where a cusomer can chat with an employee
   - [ ] A customer can create an order specifying a time/place where they want a delivery, and how many portions of each dish they select.